-4.2.2 Station Locations
+4.2.3 Station Locations

-- 4.2.2.1 Stations have been located so as to serve major passenger destinations and to enable convenient integration with other modes of transport such as Railway Stations, Bus Terminals, etc. However effort has also been made to propose station locations, such that inter station distances are as uniform as possible.
-The average spacing of stations is close to one km. - 4.2.2.2 All stations will be two level stations.
-The concourse comprising of passenger facilities and station facilities will be at lower level and the platforms on the higher level.
-All the stations have been planned cantilever leaving 10.5m road width either side of the median.
-Three types of the stations have been conceptualized, for detailed information Chapter-5 on station Planning may be referred.
+4.2.3.1 Stations have been located so as to serve major passenger destinations and to enable convenient integration with other modes of transport such as Railway Stations, Bus Terminals, etc. However effort has also been made to propose station locations, such that inter station distances are as uniform as possible.
+The average spacing of stations is close to one km.

+4.2.2.2 All stations except Jogeshwari (W) and Shyam Nagar, will be two level stations.
+Jogeshwari (W) station is partly projected over the flyover and Shyam Nagar station is above proposed flyover.
+Concourse of these two stations will be on ground level.
+For all other stations, the concourse comprising of passenger facilities and station facilities will be at lower level and the platforms on the higher level.
+Stations on the road have been planned cantilever leaving 10.5m road width either side of the median.

-4.2.3 Terminals
+4.2.4 Terminals

-4.2.3.1 Bhakti Park Metro Terminal
+4.2.4.1 Swami Samarth Nagar Terminal